 The FEWSUS Program is administered by the UT Institute of Agriculture (UTIA).
 Dr. Jie (Joe) Zhuang serves as Principal Investigator (PI) and directs FEWSUS.
 Dr. Tom Gill is the Stakeholder Coordinator and Co-PI.
-Dr. Frank Löffler is Research Coordinator and Co-PI.
-Dr. Jin Mingzhou is Education and Data Base Coordinator and Co-PI.
+Dr. Frank Löeffler is Research Coordinator and Co-PI.
+Dr. Mingzhou Jin is Education and Data Base Coordinator and Co-PI.
 Dr. Wendy Tate is Extension and Corporate Coordinator and CO-PI.
-Dr. Gary Sayler (Co-PI) will chair the Research Coordination Advisory Board.
+Dr. Gary Sayler (Co-PI) chairs the Research Coordination Advisory Board.

 Worldwide FEWSUS Network

 This project was funded by a research grant from the National Science Foundation (NSF) through a program called NSF Division of Chemical, Bioengineering, Environmental, and Transport Systems.
 Any opinions, findings, conclusions or recommendations expressed on this website are those of the authors and do not necessarily reflect the views of NSF.